Beth Am turns 60! Learn more about Beth Am's history and what makes us such a special and unique community:

 Read on in the combined June/July issue of the Beth Am Builder to find out!
 The Builder provides coverage of this and next month's highlighted events and stories of note.

 The prayer-life of Congregation Beth Am is both communal and personal, offering quiet, meditative moments as well as community celebration.
 First and foremost, our worship is musical and participatory, inclusive and intergenerational, egalitarian and welcoming.
 The Service Schedule shows who is speaking at each service and other information.

 that the Beth Am office will be closed on Friday, July 3, in observance of Independence Day.
 Shabbat services will be held at 6:15 p.m. in the Outdoor Chapel.

 Beth Am is a warm and friendly congregation.
 Our members form deep, long-lasting friendships and are dedicated to meaningful worship, dynamic Jewish learning and compassionate care through all stages

 Stay In Touch

 There are many ways to stay connected at Beth Am.
 Email your name and email address to us so we can add you to our email list.
 Or, connect with us on:

-For almost 60 years, Congregation Beth Am has been sustained by the free will offerings of our members.
+For 60 years, Congregation Beth Am has been sustained by the free will offerings of our members.
 Their heartfelt gifts of time, skill and financial resources have helped to create a place of remarkable physical and spiritual beauty.